csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 The index of the first element in an array is always _zero_; the index of the second element is one, and the index of the last element is the size of the array minus one.
-As a consequence, if you specify an index greater or equal to the number of elements, a run time error will happen.
+As a consequence, if you specify an index greater or equal to the number of elements, a run-time error will happen.

 Indexing starting from 0 may seem surprising and counter-intuitive, but this is a largely respected convention across programing languages and computer scientists.
 Some insights on the reasons behind this (collective) choice can be found [in this answer on Computer Science Educators](https://cseducators.stackexchange.com/a/5026).